 Camp Huntington can sleep 74 guests during the summer session and 64 during the winter session.
 Select buildings are discussed in detail in the paragraphs below.
 Recreational equipment available at the Center includes horseshoes, canoes, kayaks, an outdoor fire pit, and a challenge course.

-The Auxiliary Services Corporation (ASC) prepares three delicious meals a day.
-Meals are served sit down family style at 8 a.m., 12 p.m., and 6 p.m.
+Cortland Auxiliary prepares three delicious meals a day.
+Meals are served sit-down family-style at 8 a.m., noon and 6 p.m.

 The kitchen utilizes people from each group to help, known as the kitchen patrol or KP's.
 Everyone should take a turn pitching in and helping.